taunoha/wp-plugin-vue-boilerplate/README.md

 * Format your source code

 ### 👉  `npm run build`
-* Check your source code for programmatic and stylistic errors, and format your code.
+* Check your source code for programmatic and stylistic errors.
 * Will extract translatable strings from your code and generate the `languages/messages.php` file.
+*
+## ❗️ Deploy

+The `dist` folder will be overridden each time you run `npm run build` or `npm run dev`.
+Do not commit this folder to version control.
+If you use any CI/CD pipeline, make sure to trigger the build process as part of your deployment workflow.

 ## 🌶️ Auto-imports